bashforgo/BackEndTakeHomeChallenge/README.md

 * Be creative with this.
 We want to see a functional API.
 When in doubt, make an executive decision.
 If you finish early, feel free to polish it up.
 * Use the trending API to fetch a list of gifs from [Giphy API](https://developers.giphy.com/docs/).
 API Key: `YQD46PNuiExynupQ46HOzJqctivOHt16`
 * Once finished, create a private repo and add `grigorecezar` or 'cezar@sobump.com' to it.
 Alternatively send your repo zipped to cezar@sobump.com
 * Tests would be nice but are not required for the purpose of this exercise.
-Just focus on getting it done in under 2 hours.
+Just focus on getting it done in under 90 minutes.
 If you finish early, feel free to write some unit tests.

 > **Use any language you would like**
 > We've provided some boilerplate code in Typescript but feel free to use any language you would like.